dnswlt/hexz/pyhexz/README.md

 print(m.suggest_move(b"__HELLO__"))'
 ```

-It should print the following error: `ValueError: not a valid SuggestMoveRequest proto`.
+It should print a friendly hello message.

 ### pytest